 Georgia Housing Search.
-As a reminder, within 30 days from the beginning of lease up and no later than 45 days after assuming management responsibilities, owners/agents must ensure that all DCA/GHFA projects they manage are listed on the Georgia Housing Search website and updated quarterly along with including vacancies (see Chapter 3 for more information on the Georgia Housing Search website).
+As a reminder, no later than 45 days after assuming management responsibilities, owners/agents must ensure that all DCA/GHFA projects they manage are listed on the Georgia Housing Search website and updated for vacancies (see Chapter 3 for more information on the Housing Search website).